pawanks/k8s/README.md

 This repos contain k8s configuation and examples to work with kubernetes.

-I will be adding a short how very soon
+I will be adding a short How to very soon